 I cleaned the light bulb and inside the enclosure with Windex.

-In addition, I cleaned the lens and reflector with Windex like product as well, using a lint free chamois to dry them.
+In addition, I cleaned the lens and reflector with Windex like the product as well, using a lint-free chamois to dry them.

 Look how nice the searchlight looks after cleaning.